knope-dev/knope/docs/src/content/docs/reference/command-line-arguments.md

 This option can also be provided more than once.
 For example, `--override-version first-package=1.0.0 --override-version second-package=2.0.0`
-will set the version of `first-package` to 1.0.0 and `second-package` to 2.0.0, producing an error if either of those packages is not configured.
+will set the version of `first-package` to 1.0.0 and `second-package` to 2.0.0, producing an error if either of those packages isn't configured.

 [`BumpVersion`]: /reference/config-file/steps/bump-version
 [`PrepareRelease`]: /reference/config-file/steps/prepare-release